-If a pupil is attempting to enroll in the SLPS during a suspension or expulsion from another instate or out-of-state school district, including a private, charter or parochial school or school district, a conference with the superintendent or the superintendent's designee will be held to consider if the conduct of the pupil would have resulted in a suspension or expulsion in the SLPS District.
+If a student is attempting to enroll in the SLPS during a suspension or expulsion from another instate or out-of-state school district, including a private, charter or parochial school or school district, a conference with the Superintendent or the Superintendent's designee will be held to consider if the conduct of the student would have resulted in a suspension or expulsion in the SLPS District.

-Upon determination by the superintendent or the superintendent's designee that such conduct would have resulted in a suspension or expulsion in the SLPS District, the District will make such suspension or expulsion effective in the SLPS District.
+Upon determination by the Superintendent or the Superintendent's designee that such conduct would have resulted in a suspension or expulsion in the SLPS District, the District will make such suspension or expulsion effective in the SLPS District.

-In such cases when students enter SLPS from another district, charter or parochial school with past suspensions or frequent violations of the Student Code of Conduct, these students will be placed in an alternative school for a time determined by the Office of Innovative Pathways.
+In such cases when students enter SLPS from another district, charter or parochial school with past suspensions or frequent violations of the Student Code of Conduct, these students may be placed in an alternative school for a time determined by the Office of Innovative Pathways.

-SLPS will not readmit or enroll a pupil suspended for more than ten consecutive school days for an act of school violence, or permit pupils to attend school without first holding a conference to review the conduct that resulted in the expulsion or suspension and any remedial actions needed to prevent any future occurrences of such or related conduct.
-The conference must include appropriate members of the school, the pupil, and the parent/guardian.
+SLPS will not readmit or enroll a student suspended for more than ten consecutive school days for an act of school violence or permit students to attend school without first holding a conference to review the conduct that resulted in the expulsion or suspension and any remedial actions needed to prevent any future occurrences of such or related conduct.
+The conference must include appropriate members of the school, the student and the parent/guardian.